Jojo970/CryptoTrack/README.md

 # Crypto Watcher
-Crypto Price tracking Web App that utilizes CoinGecko API Consolidates all cryptocurrencies for easy viewing.
+Crypto Price tracking Web App that
+Consolidates all cryptocurrencies for easy viewing.

 ### [Live Website](https://cryptowatch-fd648a9cb2a4.herokuapp.com/)